 If you are going to write a young adult novel, you have to write something that will appeal to teens.

 It seems obvious, but you would be surprised how easy it is to forget that fact.
 Writing a book with teenage characters is not enough to make a book YA.
-You have to write authentic characters with real teenage problems in a real teenage world.
+You have to write authentic characters with real teenage problems in a real teenage world (even if that world is found in an awesome fantasy or sci-fi setting).

 2. Don't overuse slang or trends